codingburgas/2425-11-g-pp-student-practices-assignment-team8/README.md

   - Flask-WTF
   - Flask-SQLAlchemy
   - Flask-Login
+  - Flask-JWT-Extended
   - Flask-Migrate
   - Flask-Mail
 - **Unit Testing**: Custom test suite for major features
 - **AI**: Custom ML algorithms using only `numpy`, `pandas`, `matplotlib`, and optionally `torch`/`tensorflow` only for tensor operations on GPU

+## 🔑 API Authentication

+The system provides a domain-independent API authentication mechanism using JWT (JSON Web Tokens):

+### Endpoints

+- **POST /api/auth/register**: Register a new user
+  - Request: `{"username": "user", "password": "pass"}`
+  - Response: Access token, refresh token, and user info

+- **POST /api/auth/login**: Authenticate a user
+  - Request: `{"username": "user", "password": "pass"}`
+  - Response: Access token, refresh token, and user info

+- **POST /api/auth/refresh**: Refresh an access token
+  - Headers: `Authorization: Bearer <refresh_token>`
+  - Response: New access token

+- **GET /api/auth/protected**: Example protected endpoint
+  - Headers: `Authorization: Bearer <access_token>`
+  - Response: User information

+### Usage

+1. Register or login to get tokens
+2. Include the access token in the Authorization header for protected requests
+3. Use the refresh token to get a new access token when the current one expires

+A test script (`test_api_auth.py`) is provided to demonstrate the API usage.